3 Questions to Ask When Starting a Business

-1. What is the purpose of your business?
+1. What is the purpose of my business?

 What is your why?
 Without purpose, there is no direction.
 Make a list of business values.
 Align future opportunities with these clearly articulated values.
 Clear business values keep people accountable and focused on the goals of the company without being easily swayed.

-Do you offer a product or service that can make life easier?
+Do I offer a product or service that can make life easier for others?

-What sets you apart from other businesses like yours?
+What sets me apart from other businesses like mine?

-Are you solving a problem for your target audience?
+Am I solving a problem for a specific audience?